Photo Credit: Reclaiming Provincial

 It’s been a long while since I posted anything, I’m well aware, but I did spend most of last year either being pregnant or trying to work out what to do with a small baby.
 Either way, most days, I either couldn’t face food at all or simply didn’t have the energy to go out and find it.
 (Apart from ice cream.
 2013 saw a lot of ice cream.)
 So, last year was a quiet year in my kitchen and generally an unexciting one, food-wise.

-I was dead on my feet on Wednesday night (two weeks ago now, whoops) after a fairly hideous few days at work accompanied by crippling back pain, thanks to now being nearly five months pregnant (hence the lack of activity on the blog of late: it’s taken me this long to actually want to eat).
+I was dead on my feet on Wednesday night following a fairly hideous few days at work accompanied by crippling back pain, thanks to now being nearly five months pregnant (hence the lack of activity on the blog of late: it’s taken me this long to actually want to eat).
 All I wanted to do was go home and pass out, but when B suggested stopping for a bite to eat on the way home so that neither of us had to cook, I couldn’t really think of any reason why not.
-It’s at times like this when a really good local hangout really is the business; we already have one, in fact, a very good one indeed, but sometimes it’s good to break a habit.
+It’s at times like this when a really good local hangout really is the business.
+We already have one, a very good one indeed, but sometimes it’s good to break a habit.
 And so on this occasion, we stopped at Amadeus instead.
-Continue reading →
+Continue reading